J.A. and Kathryn Albertson Family Foundation Boise Whitewater Park

 3400 W PLEASANTON AVENUE (Access is from Whitewater Park Blvd)

-J.A. and Kathryn Albertsons Family Foundation Boise River Whitewater Park Phase II – Project Update
+J.A. and Kathryn Albertson Family Foundation Boise River Whitewater Park Phase II – Project Update April 2019

 A temporary parking lot has opened at the former Bob Rice Ford location on Main Street providing access for boaters to Quinn’s Pond and the J.A. and Kathryn Albertson Family Foundation Boise Whitewater Park.